mainul123/Project-for-Compsci/README.md

  - Using a graph library to provide visualizations
  - Storing and utilizing word information (i.e., position, occurrences)
  - Word Stemming
-### Test instructions
+### Test instructions/information
- - If not already present run: sudo apt-get install python3-matplotlib
- - OR install matplotlib into your environment.
+  - If not already present run: sudo apt-get install python3-matplotlib OR install matplotlib into your environment.
+  - The main packages used are: numpy 1.13.3,  matplotlib 2.1.1
+  - A majority of testing was performed in Thonny, with the required package installed.
+  - THE FILE TO BE RUN IS TITLED 'projecttests.py'.
+  - The file also uses the following csv's: english.csv, finaldata.csv

+  - Please note that due to the size of the finaldata.csv's information, the stemming process may be slow.
+  - Upon running the file, first the iindex will be made, then the iindex will be stemmed, then the graph will be generated.
+  - The graph will show the frequency of a word in the songs in finaldata.csv, vs. the respective artist.
+  - When reaching the last step, the program will as for user input in the form of a single word.
+  - This word will be the one used in the formation of the graph, using the iindex as information.
+  - In addition, the artists and the occurrences will be printed just before the graph is generated, in case something goes wrong with the matplot library.

 ### Languages/Formats to be used:

  - Python